ChenPan311/PhotosRecyclerView-Android/readme.md

 you can change it by calling `recycler.setMessageWhenFull(YOUR_DESIRED_MESSAGE_IN_STRING : string);`

 <img src="samples/examplemsg.jpg" width="200" height="400">

+You can get all the images urls by calling `recycler.getSelectedImageList()` which returns a List of the urls.

 There is a listener for touch/click event on each of the photos, you can do whatever you want there :
 ```